 Corruption can no longer be addressed as a legalistic or compliance issue by executives and directors.
-Nor is it enough to regard it as an ethical issue.… Continue Reading
+Nor is it enough to regard it as an ethical issue.
+Righteousness is not and will never be a guarantee for directors and executives.… Continue Reading

 2017 proved to be a blockbuster year for the FCPA and anti-bribery and corruption (ABC) enforcement at large.